Ringed salamander: Mate behavior

 Ringed salamanders are sexually dimorphic.
 Breeding females are larger than males, with the mean snout-vent length being 96.3mm and 84.2mm respectively.
 At each breeding pond, the adult sex ratio is consistently male-biased with a 2.05:1 ratio.(2) A mass courtship happens when a large number of males and some females arrived at a pond.
 Initially, one male approaches a female and nudges her cloaca and sides of the body with his snout.
 After that, he quickly deposits a spermatophore somewhere nearby.
 A male usually deposits one spermatophore at a time but could also lay up to four in succession.
 This behavior is repeated and reaches a peak that lasts for 10–15 minutes.
 As more and more males join, a crowd of male forms around a female, where each male begin to nose the female and other males indiscriminately, and lots of spermatophores are laid at the same spot.
 Multiple males tend to lay their spermatophores next to or on top of each other.
 There can be as many as 10 or more spermatophores within a 1.6 cm^{2} area.
-Researchers didn't observe any female participation in the courtship.
-Females lay fertilized eggs after the mass courtship, so they might pick one or more spermatophores after the courtship as do female A. macualtum, the sympatric relative of ringed salamander.
+Researchers did not observe any female participation in the courtship.
+Females lay fertilized eggs after the mass courtship, so they might pick one or more spermatophores after the courtship as do female A. maculatum, the sympatric relative of ringed salamander.
 Another possibility is females may follow a chosen male and pick up his spermatophores specifically.